rtaycher/pytest-fixture-ref/README.md

 ## Let developers reference pytest fixtures without name matching magic.

-Pass fixtures via default value or decorator args instead of magic strings.
+### Pass fixtures via default value or decorator args instead of magic strings.

+pytest fetches fixtures by argument name instead of by object references, this breaks python convention and can feel odd/like too much magic. ex:

+    def test_bar1(fix_w_yield1, fix_w_yield2, tmp_path):
+        assert tmp_path.exists()

+in regular python code you wouldn't expect this to initialize the variables from fixture functions fix_w_yield1/fix_w_yield2/tmp_path

-Let me admit this is a bit of a hack.
+Let me admit this workaround for pytest fixture reference a bit of a hack.
 It might be important to note that this still uses pytests usual magic string matching under the covers by grabbing the function name and re-writing the function.
 That means you do have to make sure pytest imports it by installing it/specifying it in pytest_plugins/etc